Always Online

 Explore strategies to provide the best possible player experience, keep cost under control, and remove player frustration due to outages or rollbacks.
 Enhance the traditional server model by bringing all the advantages of edge computing packaged for easy use by game developers.

-Learn about orchestration, discoverability, and placement of .
+Learn about orchestration, discoverability, and placement of 1.
+Just-in-Time Deployment.

 To enable uninterrupted 24/7 always online deployments, specify Game Max Duration: -1

-when creating your Apps and Versions in the or with .
+when creating your Apps and Versions in the dashboard or with our API.
 Omitting this parameter will default to a maximum lifetime of 24 hours to prevent unexpected hosting charges.

-Test your server scaling and to verify reliability of your cost controls.
-Server state stored in memory will be lost once the deployment is stopped, see 💭 Configuration & State.
+Test your server scaling and termination process to verify reliability of your cost controls.
+Server state stored in memory will be lost once the deployment is stopped, see π Configuration & State.

 Explore pros and cons of modern and traditional ownership models with an edge computing twist.